Establishing the Atlantic-Arctic Distributed Biological Observatory (A-DBO)

 The main objective for this annual meeting was to give our members the opportunity to share experiences and outcomes of their 2023 activities and to summarize the observed status for the A-DBO sector.
 We also looked at the sampling plans for 2024 and discussed how to collectively strengthen our work onward – in terms of results, sampling plans, and common routines.

 As a tangible output from the meeting, we work on an overview of the 2023 conditions in the Fram Strait.
-This scope was agreed upon since the harsh ice conditions in early summer brought several cruises to this region, leading to a monthly coverage of some parameters from May to September.
-The overview will be presented at all-DBO Community meeting at ASSW2024 in Edinburgh UK (see 'Upcoming Events').
+This scope was agreed upon since several the harsh ice conditions north of Svalbard in early summer brought several cruises to this region, leading to a monthly coverage of some parameters between May and September.
+The overview was first presented at the all-DBO community meeting at ASSW2024 in Edinburgh, UK.

-For more information on the Autumn meeting, see the agenda and meeting summary (details to come).
+For more information on the Autumn meeting, see the agenda and meeting summary.

 ASSW2023 Joint DBO Sessions